Next-generation network: Underlying technology components

-Next-generation networks are based on Internet technologies including Internet Protocol (IP) and multiprotocol label switching (MPLS).
+Next-generation networks are based on Internet technologies including Internet Protocol (IP) and Multiprotocol Label Switching (MPLS).
 At the application level, Session Initiation Protocol (SIP) seems to be taking over from ITU-T H.323.

-Initially H.323 was the most popular protocol, though its popularity decreased in the "local loop" due to its original poor traversal of network address translation (NAT) and firewalls.
+Initially H.323 was the most popular protocol, though its popularity decreased due to its original poor traversal of network address translation (NAT) and firewalls.
 For this reason as domestic VoIP services have been developed, SIP has been more widely adopted.
 However, in voice networks where everything is under the control of the network operator or telco, many of the largest carriers use H.323 as the protocol of choice in their core backbones.
 With the most recent changes introduced for H.323, it is now possible for H.323 devices to easily and consistently traverse NAT and firewall devices, opening up the possibility that H.323 may again be looked upon more favorably in cases where such devices encumbered its use previously.
 Nonetheless, most of the telcos are extensively researching and supporting IP Multimedia Subsystem (IMS), which gives SIP a major chance of being the most widely adopted protocol.

 For voice applications one of the most important devices in NGN is a Softswitch – a programmable device that controls Voice over IP (VoIP) calls.
 It enables correct integration of different protocols within NGN.
 The most important function of the Softswitch is creating the interface to the existing telephone network, PSTN, through Signalling Gateways and Media Gateways.
 However, the Softswitch as a term may be defined differently by the different equipment manufacturers and have somewhat different functions.